 The basic training incorporates:

-Purist Scrum environments shine as the ideal context to reap the benefits of CSM certification, in my experience, these include:
+Purist Scrum environments shine as the ideal context to reap the benefits of CSM certification.
+In my experience, these include:

 In my opinion, the most distinguishing feature of DASM is the versatility it offers for agile implementation across various complex organizational constructs.